sunnystas/nodejs-grunt-mocha-tests/spec/spec-store.md

 Scenarios:

+* try POST should response 201 and { message: 'created', key: '...'}
 * try POST without "X-Auth-Token" header should response 401
 * try POST with wrong "X-Auth-Token" header should response 401
-* try POST without `Scores` path parameter should reponse 400
+* try POST without `Scores` path parameter should reponse 400 / 405
-* try POST with space char in `Scores` path parameter (e.g. `Game Scores`) should reponse 400
+* try POST with space char in `Scores` path parameter (e.g. `Game Scores`) should reponse 400 / 405
-* try POST with special chars like `/, ü, ö, *, ...` should reponse 400
+* try POST with special chars like `/, ü, ö, *, ...` should reponse 400 / 405
 * Store `Scores` should be created (show get all stores)
 * Store `Scores` should have 1 document (show query a store)
-* Document `Scores - ec8ffdf0-9b04-11e4-89d3-123b93f75cba` should be found with response
+* Document `Scores - ec8ffdf0-9b04-11e4-89d3-123b93f75cba` should be found in response and values should match

 ```
 {